 Before you drag mismatched chairs, old bookshelves, or worn-out sofas to the curb, remember that creative repurposing can give outdated furnishings a second life as useful, even stylish items.

-The seat you see here is just one of the many beautiful furniture transformations you can achieve through clever repurposing.
+The seating furniture you see here is just one of the many beautiful furniture transformations you can achieve through clever repurposing.

 This nice and simple tutorial will surely inspire you to do this kind of DIY project!